arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

 missing a check on an active Promotion, you sense there is a bug.<br/>
-You understand that not because you exercised the code mentally generating thousands of inputs, but because you are a sentient being and you are able to logic.
+You understand that not because you exercised the code, mentally generating thousands of inputs, but because you are a sentient being and you are able to use logic.

 Compared to you, C# is dumb.
-If only it could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly.<br/>
+If only C# could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly.<br/>
-It's only incidental that the programming language you use is not AI capable.
+It's only incidental that your most beloved programming language is bovine.

 Property Testing is the act of writing requirements in their essence.
-The strategies the library use to prove you wrong are an internal, incidental implementation detail.
+The strategies the library uses to prove you wrong are an internal, incidental implementation detail.

-So, when you hear the term "Property", please don't think to mathematical traits like "commutativity of sum".
-Mentally translate "Property" to "The Business Requirement in its essence".
-That's the core of the improvement you will experience, compared to TDD.

-## Properties
+## Going Beyond Fixtures
 Wow, if got this far, you must really be motivated.
 Let's enter the rabbit hole, starting with a definition.
 I promise we will get to code soon.

-## Going Beyond Fixtures
 Let me do a step back and start from something you already know.

 In TDD you often desire to exercise a piece of code with multiple input values, so to cover more than one single uses case.<br/>